tuftsceeo/Tufts_Create3_Examples/telerobot_example/README.md

 Great news, the package needed for teleoperation is already imbedded in the ROS 2 environment!
 We won't use any of the files in this repo.
 Everything will occur in the command line of the terminal.
 We will just make slight changes to the parameters of the Create®3 robot and to the node arguments so that it all runs correctly.

+Just a reminder that when you see [Namespace], change that to your robot's namespace.
+See the [home README.md](https://github.com/brianabouchard/Tufts_Create3_Examples) for an example.

 First, we need to disable the motion control safety features of the Create®3 robot.
 This will allow you to drive the robot in reverse.

 ```